osuosl/osuosl-pelican/content/about/about_people.rst

   **Student Systems Engineer**

 Mohamed joined the OSL in March 2017 and is studying Electrical and Computer Engineering.
-He is is excited to develop his knowledge about open source software during his time at the OSL.
+He is excited to develop his knowledge about open source software during his time at the OSL.
 He is also interested in operating systems and contributing to the Linux Kernel.
 In his spare time, Mohamed likes to play soccer, video games, and read.